dgp1130/blog/src/www/posts/ctor.md

 "best practices" docs and books espousing the factory pattern.
 However factories have their own limitations.
-They do not play well with subclassing and inheritance in general, because subclasses cannot extend an object returned by another factory, they simply do not compose as one would hope.
-Factories also do not work well with frameworks which often need hooks into constructors or need to own them entirely and have to implement their own lifecycle methods instead.
+They do not play well with subclassing and inheritance in general, because subclasses cannot extend an object returned by another factory, they simply do not compose in a useful fashion.
+Factories also do not work well with frameworks which often need hooks into constructors or need to own them entirely and have to implement their own lifecycle methods instead (looking at you, [`ngOnInit()`](https://angular.io/api/core/OnInit)).

 ## Syntactical Exceptions